epfml/disco/DEV.md

 ## Further documentation

 - To contribute or modify the codebase have a look at the [contributing guide](./docs/CONTRIBUTING.md) which lists the following steps to onboard DISCO.
 - If you are only planning to use DISCO in your own scripts, you can find a standalone example relying on `discojs-node` in [the `examples` folder](./docs/examples/README.md).
 The example runs with Node.js outside any browser, with `discojs-node` and a `server` instance.
-A DISCO server is launched by the script which then loads data and emulates multiple users training a model federately.
+A DISCO server is launched by the script which then loads data and emulates multiple users training a model in a federated manner.

 #### Table of contents